Today we delve into Associations aka Dictionaries in languages like Python

 An antiderivative of a function on an open interval is a function such that:

 Note that we say an antiderivative, not the antiderivative.
 There can be many functions whose derivatives give the same thing.
 While we know that:

-And therefore we can say that is an antiderivative of .
-However, we can also say that:
+and therefore is an antiderivative of , we can also say that: